KristenSimmons/ProjectPrep1/README.md

 #### 2) What will your team do if one person is taking over the project and not letting the other members contribute?
 No worries on this one!
 But for future team projects, I would hope to establish solid communication beforehand on how we will share contributions.
 #### 3) How will you approach each other and the challenges of the project knowing that it is impossible for all members to be at the exact same place in understanding and skill level?
 This can be tough when working in a group.
-I think it is important to set  out expectations from the begining and have everyone commit to a certain timeline and how to handle communication if something pops up and we need to pivot.
+I think it is important to set  out expectations from the beginning and have everyone commit to a certain timeline and how to handle communication if something pops up and we need to pivot.
 #### 4) How will you raise concerns to members who are not adequately contributing?
 I have run into this issue in the past on team projects!
 I am not afraid to speak up and let someone know they are not meeting expectations.
 #### 5) How and when will you escalate the conflict if your resolution attempts are unsuccessful?